Realistic quantum fields with gauge and gravitational interaction emerge in the generic static structure: Freedom of quantum evolution

-If~$\hat H'$ coincides with the physical Hamiltonian~$\hat H$ of a real-world system of fields then in the Schrodinger picture of quantum mechanics the system that is initially in a state~$|\psi\rangle$ after a time span~$dt$ evolves into the state\rf{evolution_Schrodinger}.
+When~$\hat H'$ coincides with the Hamiltonian~$\hat H$ of a physical field system then in the Schrodinger picture of quantum mechanics the system that is initially in a state~$|\psi\rangle$ evolves over the time span~$\Delta t$ into the state\rf{evolution_Schrodinger}.
+We will however be interested in $\nbrk{\hat H'\neq\hat H}$.

+For the arguments of the rest of this section, including its important conclusion, we may also take some of the operators~$\hat f^\iota(\xv)$ and~$\hat\pi_\iota(\xv)$ to be fermionic.
+The commutator in the canonical eq.\rf{fpi_commutator} should then be replaced by the usual commutator/anticommutator~$[.,.\}$ that accounts for the grading of its arguments.
+With fermions, we specify a quantum state by a wave function~$\psi(f,\nf)$, where $f$~stands for the independent bosonic fields and $\nf$~for the occupation numbers, $0$ or~$1$ each, of dynamical modes of the fermionic fields (\sct{sec_fermions}).